KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Themes-Article.md

     }
 }

-KeyboardKit Pro also unlocks other, more expressive, themes, which provide their own unique visual baseline:
+KeyboardKit Pro also unlocks other more expressive themes, which provide their own unique visual baseline:

 @TabNavigator {
     @Tab(".aesthetic") {